KellanM/OpenAI-Api-Unreal/README.md

 # OpenAI-Api-Unreal
-A plugin that integrates the OpenAI Api in Unreal Engine
+A packaged plug-in that integrates the OpenAI Api in Unreal Engine

 This is a community library.
 No affiliation with OpenAI